AgenaTrader/AgenaScript-documentation/sources/keywords.md

 ### Description

-“DayOfWeek” outputs the date-time value (such as a timestamp) for each bar.
+"DayOfWeek" outputs the date-time value (such as a timestamp) for each bar.

 Of course, all other methods defined within the C\# language for usage of date-time objects are also available, such as day, month, year, hour, minute, second, day of week etc.